Yosemite (Travis Scott song)

-"Yosemite" is a song by American rapper and singer Travis Scott.
+"Yosemite" is a song by American rapper Travis Scott.
 The song features appearances from fellow American rapper Gunna and Canadian rapper Nav.
-It was sent to rhythmic contemporary radio, as the third single from Scott's third studio album, Astroworld, on November 20, 2018.
-The artists wrote the song alongside producers, June James, Turbo, and Ramy.
+It originally was released on August 3, 2018, as a track from Scott's third studio album Astroworld, before being sent to rhythmic contemporary radio as the third single on November 20, 2018.
+The artists wrote the song alongside producers June James, Turbo, and Ramy.

 Background and composition

 The song's title refers to Yosemite National Park, a place that is located in the Sierra Nevada mountain range in the eastern area of California.
 Gunna delivers a "smooth" guitar-driven melody of the chorus that sets the tone of "Yosemite".
 Travis Scott in a way matches his cadence on the verse, echoing that of which Gunna used on his single "Sold Out Dates", featuring American rapper Lil Baby, which he released earlier in 2018.
 The two artists both calmly rap and sing about their hedonistic lifestyles with many pieces of jewelry.
 When "Yosemite" was originally released, Nav had an unusually quiet voice in the song, which went viral, resulting in memes regarding him to the extent in which the rapper poked light fun at himself.
 However, one week later, this was fixed.
 The song's production incorporates airy flutes and Western twangs.